-Knowledge is a sure-fire way to shed light and diminish fear, so it’s very helpful for your trading career.
+Knowledge is a surefire way to shed light and diminish fear, so it’s crucial for your trading career.

 You’ll find a community of people like you, who want to change their lives for the better with the stock market.

-The Challenge doesn’t offer just a trading education, but a resource to communicate with other investors, share and find tips, and to learn from trading peers.
+The Challenge doesn’t offer just a trading education.
+It’s also a resource to connect with other investors, share and find tips, and learn from trading peers.

-You’ll have access to incredible resources like my library of thousands of lessons and webinars, which enable you to learn all about trading and to find techniques that you can put right to work.
+You’ll have access to incredible resources like my library of thousands of video lessons and webinars, where you can learn all about trading and find techniques that you can put right to work.

 I don’t just want to teach you what I do — I want you to learn how to think for yourself as a trader.